furkannkaymaz/Clean-architecture-sample/README.md

 ### Clean architecture sample app

-##### A request was sent using https://itunes.apple.com api with clean architecture.
+##### A request was sent using https://itunes.apple.com api.
 You have to be a little patient as the service is a bit slow.

 ##### The project consists of Base Classes